CanastaWiki/Canasta-CLI/docs/guide/general-concepts.md

 Canasta uses [Caddy](https://caddyserver.com/) as its reverse proxy.
 The `config/Caddyfile` is auto-generated from `wikis.yaml` and is overwritten whenever wikis are added or removed — do not edit it directly.

 To add custom Caddy directives for the site block (headers, rewrites, etc.), edit `config/Caddyfile.custom`.
-To add global Caddy options, edit `config/Caddyfile.global`.
+To add global Caddy options or additional site blocks (e.g., a www-to-non-www redirect), edit `config/Caddyfile.global`.
 Both files are imported by the generated Caddyfile and are never overwritten.

 Example `Caddyfile.custom`: